mlops-project-group27/MLOps_project/reports/README.md

 > Answer:

 All four team members, s242973 (Dionysios Sellinas), s253542 (Christos Psallidas), s253560 (Dimitrios Dimitriou), and s242831 (Georgios Fragkiadoulakis), contributed equally to the development of the project.

-Student s242973 was responsible for frontend development, logging and monitoring, and integration of the application in different OS.
+Student **s242831** was responsible for frontend development, logging and monitoring, and integration of the application in different OS.

-Student s242973 was responsible for the core development and integration of the project.
+Student **s242973** was responsible for the core development and integration of the project.
 More specifically that includes the training of the model using PyTorch Lightning, training configuration and checkpointing, GCP Cloud, Github actions, DVC, W&B, Ruff and profiling.

-Student s253560 was responsible for Docker containerization for training/API/frontend services, Hydra configuration,  Typer for command line interface, Github actions, FastAPI backend development with Prometheus monitoring, extensive testing strategies (unit, integration, and performance), GCP Cloud Run of api dockerfile,  Locust for load testing, ONNX for creating and sharing machine learning models, Evidently AI for data drifting, ptflops and quantization and distributed data loading.
+Student s253560 was responsible for Docker containerization of the training and API services, configuring Hydra, developing a command-line interface with Typer, implementing GitHub Actions, developing the FastAPI backend with Prometheus monitoring, and designing extensive testing strategies (unit, integration, and performance tests).
+He also deployed the API Dockerfile on GCP Cloud Run, performed load testing using Locust, created and shared machine learning models with ONNX, monitored data drift with Evidently AI, and handled ptflops, quantization, and distributed data loading.

-Student s253542 was responsible for the whole setup of Google cloud and VMs, pre-commits, PEP8/Ruff, dockerization.
+Student **s253542** was responsible for the whole setup of Google cloud and VMs, pre-commits, PEP8/Ruff, dockerization.